dearhive/MashShare/readme.txt

 = {{ version }} =
 * New: Create filters to allow customizing the refresh times
 * Fix: Sporadic connection issues in post editor
+* Fix: Pinterest and google share count not correct for https websites

 = 3.3.8 =
 * Fix: Zero shares are not shown with the use of the inline post plugin